Whoa, Backup a Minute

 It's amazing just how many snaps we take each year, particularly when on holiday.
 I found this treasure floating around my emails.

 Stuff can so easily happen to phones, most only need to go for a little swim before they are rendered permanently defunct.
-And while some data can be retrieved, there's never any guarantees that all of it can be.
+And while some data can be retrieved, there are never any guarantees that all of it can be.
 Which is what makes backing up so important.

 Every device will do this a slightly different way but the principle remains the same.